vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 TODO: adjust this part

 The Netherlands Code of Conduct for Academic Practice (VSNU) states that raw data from research must be kept available for a minimum of ten years.
-This statement is also included in the Utrecht University Policy framework for research data: “Archived research data are to be retained for a minimum of ten years, commencing from the date that the research results are published.”
+This statement is also included in the Utrecht University Policy framework for research data: 'Archived research data are to be retained for a minimum of ten years, commencing from the date that the research results are published.'

 #### Reuse